-1.1 RPH (Radio for the Print Handicapped) provides a unique broadcast Service that meets the needs of people with a ‘Print Disability’; people who through age, disability or lack of literacy skills are unable to effectively access printed material.
+RPH Radio Reading Network provides a unique radio broadcast service that meets the needs of people with a print disability; people who through blindness, low vision, age, disability or lack of literacy skills are unable to read printed material.

 2. RPH Programming